Thomas Archer (MP for Warwickshire): Life

-Archer died at the age of about 66 and was buried at Tamworth on 25 October 1685.
+Archer died at the age of about 66 and was buried at the Church of St Mary Magdalene, Tanworth-in-Arden on 25 October 1685.

 Family

 Archer married Anne Lye daughter of Richard Lye or Leigh, merchant of London by 1650, They had three sons and two daughters.
 His eldest son and heir was Andrew Archer and his second son was Thomas Archer, the architect and courtier.
-Of his other children, Leigh died unmarried, Elizabeth married Sir Herbert Croft, 1st Baronet, and Frances married Sir Francis Rouse, 3rd Baronet.
+Of his other children, Leigh died unmarried, Elizabeth married Sir Herbert Croft, 1st Baronet, and Frances (1657 -1715) married first Sir Francis Rouse, 3rd Baronet (d.
+1678) and subsequently John Chaplin of Tathwell, Lincs.